This is an automatic translation generated by artificial intelligence. May contain errors.

 - Download updates while installing Ubuntu

-- Install third-party software for graphics and WiFi hardware and additional multimedia formats
+- Install third-party software for graphics and Wi-Fi hardware and additional media formats

-In the following menu, which is the most important for the type of installation we are doing, we selected Erase disk and install Ubuntu.
-In the subsequent steps, we were asked to configure the disk partitions and system users, thus completing the installation process.
+In the next menu, which is the most important for the type of installation we are doing, we will select Erase disk and install Ubuntu.
+In the subsequent steps we will be asked to configure the disk partitions and system users, thus completing the installation process.